geugenm/diploma/readme.md

 # LuaTeX Project Setup and Compilation Guide

 This document provides a comprehensive guide to setting up a LaTeX environment using LuaTeX for efficient document editing and typesetting.
-We will explore two popular editor options: Emacs with AUCTeX and Kile.
+We will explore four popular editor options: Emacs with AUCTeX, lazynvim with vimtex, overleaf and Kile.

 ## 1. Installing a TeX Distribution